Nytra/NeosColorMyLogiX/README.md

 1. Start the game.
 If you want to verify that the mod is working you can check your Neos logs.

 ## What does this actually do?
-It writes to the Tint color field on the UIX Image component for LogiX nodes that have been newly created or newly unpacked by you.
-The color of nodes can be either random or use a preconfigured color via [NeosModSettings](https://github.com/badhaloninja/NeosModSettings).
+It writes to the Tint color on the Image component for LogiX nodes that have been newly created or newly unpacked by you.
+The way that the nodes get colored can be configured via [NeosModSettings](https://github.com/badhaloninja/NeosModSettings).